DPS-FGC/ACPR_IM/README.md

 4. Custom AI based on case-based-reasoning - based on implementation by [KDing0](https://github.com/KDing0/BBCF-Improvement-Mod/commits?author=KDing0) from the original BBCF mod.

 ## Installation
-Unpack the .zip file from the releases section and extract the contents to the folder where GGXXACPR_Win.exe is located.
+Unpack the .7z file (ACPR_IM-V1.0.0-Online.7z) from the [releases](https://github.com/DPS-FGC/ACPR_IM/releases/latest) section and extract the contents. dinput8.dll and all accompanying files should be placed in the folder where GGXXACPR_Win.exe is located.

 The mod was tested under Windows 11, Linux (wine and proton) and Android (winlator) using both original steam_api.dll and [Goldberg's Steam emulator](https://mr_goldberg.gitlab.io/goldberg_emulator/).